JasurIbraimov/Beco/README.md

 # Beco
-When clone the project run :
+When clone this project, first run :
 - [x] npm i or npm install;

+You will install all dependencies.

-This project uses gulp task-manager, so run this to get a build
+And this project uses gulp task-manager, so run this command below to get a build
 - [x] gulp prod